-In no particular order of priority, this document sets out the terms which apply to all our business dealings as defined by Clause B herein unless there is specific prior written agreement to the contrary.
+In no particular order of priority, this document sets out the terms which apply to our appointment by you and the services we will provide unless there is specific prior written agreement to the contrary.

-It is therefore important to your own interests that you understand and agree with these and, if you have any queries, to address these with us first before we do any business.
+It is therefore important that you carefully read, understand and agree these terms and, if you have any queries, to address these with us first before we do any business.

 If you have any queries or wish to discuss any aspect of these terms then please, in the first instance, contact:

 The Compliance Manager, Aldium Insurance Services Ltd, Viscount House, High Street, Neston, Wirral, CH64 9AD